 The Cape Town Tours begins at Origin.
 Established in 2006, their mission is to offer South Africans exceptional roasted coffee from around the world.
 They currently offer the widest selection of single origin coffees in South Africa.

 Here we enjoyed a wonderful tasting session where our dedicated barista used the same coffee beans to prepare coffee in two different ways and showed us how the brewing process makes a big difference in taste.

 Afterwards, we were able to have a quick look at their impressive roastery which is located on the second floor.
 Seeing how a simple green coffee bean ends up looking like the coffee we know is very interesting to see.

-Next up on our tour was La Petite Tarte where we got to enjoy a traditional Dutch dish: Babotie.
+Next up on our tour was Cafe Charles where we got to enjoy a traditional Dutch dish: Babotie.
 The meal consists of spiced minced meat baked with an egg-based topping to make it look like a pie.
 Over the years, South African flavours have been added to make it a very popular dish in Cape Malay culture.
-I think the restaurant held back on the spices as these tours are usually done by tourists but as someone who has lived in Cape Town for quite a while, this could have used some more oomph!

 On our way to the next stop, you’ll pass many colourful houses for which De Waterkant and the Bo Kaap are reknowned for.
 You’ll learn more about slavery in Cape Town and the Cape Malay culture until you have reached your next destination.